12.1 C

 In one of the IMDB Zombies 4 reviews, I read that a user, Luckylavallee, wrote, “I’ve never seen the first three Zombie films, but decided to give the 4th a try—and I loved it!”
 And this is where I get the positivity towards the cast of Zombies 4: Dawn of the Vampires might be coming from.

-If you haven’t seen the rest of the movies in the franchise, then of course, you won’t be connected to the rest of the characters apart from the two main leads.
-If I had watched the Disney Dcom without having watched the rest, I too probably would’ve been fascinated with the fantastical land where monsters of every kind just mingle.
+If you haven’t seen the rest of the movies in the franchise, you probably won’t connect with other characters beyond the two main leads.
+If I watched the Disney Dcom without seeing the earlier films, I would probably find the fantastical land—where all kinds of monsters mingle—fascinating.

 Q. Does Zombies 4 Dawn of the Vampires have an after-credits scene?